Alochio/Alochio/README.md

 ```
 $ Graduating in Computer Engineering at UFOP.
-$ Development intern at Vale, where I fix problems and improve internal systems.
 $ Below are my social networks, connect with me to get to know me better!
 ```